 Baddour (2013) commented that the findings of this study by van Nood et al will garner much attention and will likely increase the use of fecal transplantation (FT) in the treatment of recurrent CDI.
-These happenings, coupled with our increasing understanding of the gut microbiome, should markedly advance our understanding of the pathogenesis and treatment of C. difficile infection.
+These happenings, coupled with our increasing understanding of the gut microbiome, should markedly advance our understanding of the pathogenesis and treatment of CDI.

 This clinical trial is consistent with the results of earlier studies of fecal bacteriotherapy.
 Guo et al (2012) critically appraised the clinical research evidence on the safety and effectiveness of FT compared with standard care in the treatment of patients with clostridium difficile-associated disease (CDAD).
 A comprehensive literature search was conducted by a research librarian to identify relevant studies published between 2000 and 2011.
 The Cochrane Library, PubMed, EMBASE, CINAHL, Biological Abstracts, BIOSIS Previews and Web of Science were searched.
 Methodological quality of the included case series studies was assessed in terms of patient selection criteria, consecutive recruitment, prospective data collection, reporting of lost to follow-up, and follow-up rates.
 No controlled studies were found.
 Based on the weak evidence from 7 full-text case series studies of 124 patients with recurrent/refractory CDAD, FT appears to be a safe and effective procedure.
 In most cases (83 %) symptoms improved immediately after the first FT procedure, and some patients stayed diarrhea-free for several months or years.
 The authors concluded that although these results appear to be promising, the treatment effects of FT can not be determined definitively in the absence of a control group.
 Results from randomized controlled trials (RCTs) that compare FT to oral vancomycin without or with a taper regimen will help to better define the role of FT in the management of recurrent CDAD.